Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 You will notice above that it listed out a bunch of maps that got interpolated.
-This shows that zBuilder noticed the change in topology between the mesh in the original setup and the new setup.
+This shows that zBuilder noticed the change in topology between the mesh in the original rig and the new rig.
 Furthermore, the call to build() modified all the maps painted onto the old mesh and re-applied them to the new mesh by interpolation.